" "

 Fact Checked Fact Checked

-The terms ‘modem’ and ‘router’ are often used interchangeably, but the two devices aren’t actually the same.
-So, what is the difference between a modem vs router, and do you really need both?
+The terms ‘modem’ and ‘router’ are often used interchangeably, but the two devices aren’t the same.
+So, what is the difference between a modem and a router, and do you really need both?

-In this article Canstar Blue explains the differences between modems and routers and if you should buy a combination of the two.
+In this article Canstar Blue explains the differences between modems and routers.

 Modem vs router: What’s the difference?